Become a peer mentor

-Apply now to become a Geelong Mentor in Trimester 1, 2014.
-Please contact Georgina to discuss (phone: 0419 875 828) or submit an expression of interest via email@example.com
+Apply to become a Geelong Mentor in 2015.
+Please contact Georgina to discuss (phone: 0419 875 828) or submit an expression of interest via the online application form.

-A new group of nervous and excited students will commence studies in Trimester 1 at Deakin University in 2014 and the Faculty of Arts and Education would like to invite you to become a peer mentor, as part of our support program for new students.
+A new group of nervous and excited students will commence studies in Trimester 2 at Deakin University in 2014 and the Faculty of Arts and Education would like to invite you to become a peer mentor, as part of our support program for both new students and those continuing who would like a bit of assistance.

 By becoming a peer mentor you have the opportunity to assist first year students through their transition into life at university.